 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee consists of Ms. Sara R. Dial (chair), and Messrs.
+During 2018, our Nominating and Corporate Governance Committee consisted of Ms. Sara R. Dial (chair), and Messrs.
 David J. Johnson and Kevin F. Warren, each of whom our Board of Directors determined to be "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-Our Nominating and Corporate Governance Committee met four times during 2017.
-The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of the Board of Directors; recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; and providing oversight in the annual evaluation of the Board of Directors and each committee.
+Our Nominating and Corporate Governance Committee met four times during 2018.
+The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of the Board of Directors; recommending to the Board of Directors nominees for each election of directors; developing and recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; and providing oversight in the annual evaluation of the Board of Directors and each committee.